 3. How do I report police misconduct in Colorado?

 If you are the victim of police misconduct in Colorado, you can file a complaint with the applicable police department explaining what the officer did wrong.

 Depending on the case, a complaint could lead to the officer being disciplined.
 This can range from a reprimand and being reassigned to being suspended or even fired.

 If the officer may have committed a crime, you can file a police report against the officer.
 Examples of common police crimes include:

 - police brutality, unlawful use of tasers or stun guns, or unjustified police shootings

 - tampering with evidence (CRS 18-8-610) or planting evidence

 If the agency finds probable cause that the officer engaged in criminal conduct, the offending officer could be prosecuted as any other civilian would.

 4. Can police misconduct get my criminal case dismissed?

 Possibly.
-If the police misconduct victim is currently a defendant in a criminal case, he/she could ask the court to suppress all the evidence law enforcement obtained by:
+If you are currently a defendant in a criminal case, you could ask the court to suppress all the evidence law enforcement obtained by: